-The data source for evaluating the current model is the Inspire negotiation systems.
+The data source for evaluating the current model is the Inspire negotiation system.
 Inspire is a negotiation support system which permits parties from around the world to negotiate over the internet.
 Negotiation experiments have been conducted using this system since 1996, therefore they provide a rich source of negotiation data.
-In order to avoid the complication and heterogeneity that may occur when data from different cases is used, only negotiations for the Itex-Cypress case (which represents over 97.5% of all experiments) are retained.
-Additionally, only negotiations in which both sides completed the post negotiation questionnaire (relevant questions

-Appendix A - Measurement Instrument) and in which at least two offers were made are considered.
+In order to avoid the complication and heterogeneity that may occur when data from different cases is used, only negotiations for the Itex-Cypress case (which represents over 97.5% of all experiments) have been retained.
+Additionally, only negotiations in which both sides completed the post negotiation questionnaire (relevant questions are available in Appendix 1) and in which at least two offers were made are considered here.
 This provides a total of 675 negotiations for analysis.

 To simplify interpretation of the results, the response range for some questions was inversed.
-All, except for two,questions were on either a 5 or 7 point Likert scale and had a positive sense to them and the encoding resulted in a negative correlation with two binary variables ("Work with Oppenent" and "Agreement") which were coded as 0 or 1.
+All, except two questions were on either a 5 or 7 point Likert scale and had a positive sense to them.
+The encoding resulted in a negative correlation with two binary variables ("Work with Opponent" and "Agreement") which were coded as 0 or 1.
 To compensate for this, all positively worded questions were inversed to make them have a positive correlation with both the positive binary variables and the outcome variables.
 Measurements that were already negatively worded, such as "Untrustworthy", were left unchanged.
-The final list of variables, their reversal status, type and range is presented in Table 1.
+The final list of variables, their reversal status, type and range is presented in Appendix 1 (Table 1).
 Other than the negotiation outcome variable, this list of variables is used twice: once for each side of the negotiation.